Resilient St. Vrain

 St. Vrain Greenway Trail Detour

 St. Vrain Greenway Trail closures have been moving steadily westward with progress on the Resilient St. Vrain project.
 Now, it's time for the big one.
 The trail is currently closed from Main Street to Boston Avenue, in a closure expected to last up to 2 years.
 Info signs are up at Main and at Boston, and an on-street detour route is marked.
-Read a news release about the trail closure or click on the map below to view larger.
+Read a news release about the trail closure or click on the map below to view a larger version.

 Recreational Use of the St. Vrain Creek